flogothetis/Bowling-Game-Unity/README.md

 The Role of the Scripts

 *	Audio_Play.cs

 It controls when the sounds will be played .

+*	Back_to_menu.cs

-*	Back_to_menu.cs   When player pushes ‘Esc’ and ‘Back to Menu’, it returns back to menu.
+When player pushes ‘Esc’ and ‘Back to Menu’, it returns back to menu.

+*	Final1.cs

-*	Final1.cs Pause Scence (View the Score and Back to Menu choice).
+Pause scence (View the Score and Back to Menu choice).

-*	Lancer Ball.cs  Give Force, Torque to Ball, Reset the Ball.
+*	Lancer Ball.cs

+Gives force, torque to the ball, and reset.

-*	Menu.cs  Menu Sections.
+*	Menu.cs

+Menu sections.

+*	Move.cs

-*	Move.cs  Control Translation and Rotation of the Camera(Virtual Bowling Player).
+Control translation and rotation of the camera (virtual bowling player).

+*	ResetBall.cs

-*	ResetBall .cs Trigger Interface to Reset the Ball.
+Trigger interface to reset the ball.

+*	ResetPins.cs

-*	ResetPins .csTrigger Interface to Reset Pins.
+Trigger interface to reset Pins.

+*	Score.cs

-*	Score.cs  Full Algorithm to calculate the current Score, Switch Player etch.
+Full algorithm to calculate the current score, switch player, and etch.

+*	ScoreManager.cs

-*	ScoreManager.cs  Controls UI’s -Score Display.
+Controls UI’s - Score display.

 Unity Prefabs

-Each pin behaves in the game in the same way.
-So I include all pins in a Prefab.
+Each pin behaves in the same way.
+So I included all pins in a Prefab.
 Consequently, all pins have the same RigidBody, Texture, Mass, Script .

 Character
 I built my own Character.